 Ford Motor Company PESTEL/PESTLE Analysis

-Political Factors Affecting Ford Motor Company’s Business
+Political Factors Affecting Ford’s Business

 Ford’s business must address the political aspect as an external influence.
-Governmental impact on firms’ remote or macro-environment is considered in this component of the PESTEL/PESTLE analysis.
+Governmental impact on firms’ remote or macro-environment is considered in this component of the PESTEL analysis.
 The following are the political factors significantly affecting Ford:

 1. Governmental support for technological innovation (opportunity)